vikasMotwani/django_bookstore/README.md

 Now this class is working on 'LoginRequiredMixin' it basically makes sure that before visiting the checkout page the user must login (means the user needs to have an account on our website before purchasing any books, if the user is not logged in then the user will be redirected to page which contains two options --> Log In and Sign Up).
 More on Signup in short.

-now to make login work go to the urls.py file of ecom_project and open it.
+now to make login work go to the urls.py file of django_bookstore and open it.
 Update the code as shown below,

 	from django.contrib import admin
 	from django.urls import path, include